buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 If neither of the two targets has acted yet, then the effect of your Feat is activated immediately.
 If at least one of them has already acted, then your Feat takes effect in the next round.

-The effect lasts only one round, then the targets return to their previous initiatives.
+The effect lasts only one round; then the targets return to their previous initiatives.

 The **first time** you take this Feat, you can influence a pair of targets that are in melee with each other.